gruvw/pireplay/README.md

 sudo reboot
 ```

-**Note** - You may need to accept installation prompts.

 Congratulations!
 Your PiReplay device is now fully functional.

 ### Configuration

-You can configure some options of the `pireplay` program by providing a [YAML](https://yaml.org/) configuration file to the CLI: `pireplay run --config ./path/to/config.yaml`.
+You can configure some options of the `pireplay` program by providing a [YAML](https://yaml.org/) configuration file to the CLI: `pireplay run --config /path/to/config.yaml`.

 Check the documented default config file as an example: [`./src/pireplay/default_config.yaml`](./src/pireplay/default_config.yaml).